aosabook/500lines/event-driven-web-server/writeup.md

 	              (:textarea :id "input")
 	              (:button :id "send" "Send")))))

 and get the validation out of the way in the same stroke.
 It's not *quite* strongly typed HTTP parameters, because I'm interested in enforcing more than type, but that's a good first approximation.
 You can imagine more or less this same thing being implemented in a mainstream class-based OO language using a class hierarchy.
 That is, you'd define a `handler` class, then subclass that for each handler you have, giving each `get`, `post`, `parse` and `validate` methods as needed.
 If you imagine this well enough, you'll also see the small but non-trivial pieces of boilerplate that the approach would get you, both in terms of setting up classes and methods themselves and in terms of doing the parsing/validation of your parameters.
-The Common Lisp approach, and I'd argue the right approach, is to write a DSL to handle the problem.
+The Common Lisp approach, and I'd argue the *right* approach, is to write a DSL to handle the problem.
 In this case, it takes the form of a new piece of syntax that lets you declare certain properties of your handlers, and expands into the code you would have written by hand.
 Writing this way, your code ends up amounting to a set of instructions which a Lisp implementation can unfold into the much more verbose and extensive code that you want to run.
 The benefit here is that you don't have to maintain the intermediate code, as you would if you were using IDE/editor-provided code generation facilities, you have the comparably easy and straight-forward task of maintaining the unfolding instructions.
+In Common Lisp, those unfolding instructions are called `macro`s.

-Lets step through the expansion for `send-message`, just so you understand what's going on.
+Before we get to defining them, lets step through the expansion for `send-message`, just so you understand what's going on and what we ultimately want that `define-handler` form to *mean* when we write it.
 What I'm about to show you is the output of the SLIME macro-expander, which does a one-level expansion on the macro call you give it.

     (define-handler (send-message)
 	    ((room :string (len-between 0 room 16))